sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/prometheus-metrics.md

 ### Add a Sensu check that references the pipeline

-To add the [check][13] definition that uses the sensu/sensu-prometheus-collector dynamic runtime asset and your `prometheus_metrics_workflows` pipeline, run:
+To add the check definition that uses the sensu/sensu-prometheus-collector dynamic runtime asset and your `prometheus_metrics_workflows` pipeline, run:

 {{< language-toggle >}}